AdaGold/ride-share-rails/README.md

 ### Optional: Wireframes Requirement

 We have provided some wireframes below; they are optional to use for executing layout.
 However, they should provide guidance for what views and information we instructors are expecting to see and interact with as we grade.
 We also have an [instructor reference version](https://ada-rideshare-demo.herokuapp.com/) of the application running.
-You can use this for reference or ideas.
+You can use this for reference or ideas.  **The demo is NOT feature-complete**, but it can give you some ideas and a feel for how the application could work.

 ### Optional: Deployment Requirement